ocktopusPrime/node-solid-bookstore/README.md

 ## Running Locally

+1. Clone the repo with `git clone https://github.com/ocktopusPrime/node-solid-bookstore.git`
-1. After cloning the repo, you will need to do an `npm i` in both the root folder as well as the client folder.\
+2. After cloning the repo, you will need to do an `npm i` in both the root folder as well as the client folder.
-2. After doing your `npm i` you can navigate back to the root folder and run `npm run dev` to run both the backend server and the frontend UI.
+3. After doing your `npm i` you can navigate back to the root folder and run `npm run dev` to run both the backend server and the frontend UI.
-3. In your browser navigate to http://localhost:3000
+4. In your browser navigate to http://localhost:3000